cemoga/leaflet-challenge/README.md

 ## Instructions

 #### Steps
-1. - Donwload or clone all the files contained in this repo.
+1. - Download or clone all the files contained in this repo.
 2. - Create a [Mapbox Token](https://account.mapbox.com/auth/signup/)
 3. - Include your `Mapbox Token` in the `/Leaflet-Step-1/static/js/config.js` file.
 3. - Run a python -m http.server or any other method for this purpose.